“A gene is a functional- hereditary unit made up of nucleotides which forms proteins.” Genes are located on chromosomes.”

-From replication, the DNA or genes copied from one cell to two daughter cell.
+From replication, the DNA or genes copied from one cell to two daughter cells.
 The process of replication is regulated by DNA polymerase.

-After that, the definite region of DNA (a gene) undergo transcription through RNA polymerase.
+After that, the definite region of DNA (a gene) undergoes transcription through RNA polymerase.

 As we said, RNA polymerase binds near the promoter region and starts adding nucleotides.
 The mRNA is constructed from a gene.